SpotlightKid/python-rtmidi/INSTALL.rst

     $ pip install python-rtmidi

-This will download the source distribution from python-rtmidi's `PyPI page`_, compile the extension and install it in your active Python installation.
+This will download the source distribution from python-rtmidi's `PyPI page`_, compile the extension (if no pre-compiled binary wheel is available) and install it in your active Python installation.
 Unless you want to change the Cython_ source file ``_rtmidi.pyx``, there is no need to have Cython installed.

 python-rtmidi also works well with virtualenv_ and virtualenvwrapper_.
 If you have both installed, creating an isolated environment for testing and/or using